-AT&T to enable pre-loaded video chat app use over cellular for all customers by end of 2013Alex Wagner - Deputy Managing Editor, News Desk
+AT&T to enable pre-loaded video chat app use over cellular for all customers by end of 2013Alex Wagner - Editorial Director of News and Content

 Google's new Hangouts app was finally introduced at I/O last week, and shortly after its announcement, Google made it available for download.
 Some Android-using AT&T customers ran into a bit of an issue with the new app, though, as they quickly discovered that they were unable to use Hangouts to perform video calls over a cellular connection.
 AT&T originally provided a statement saying that manufacturers need to enable their systems to allow cellular video chats with preloaded apps, suggesting that Google may need to do something on its end.

 The situation continued today with a new statement from AT&T. The big blue carrier has told The Verge that it gives all manufacturers the option of enabling preloaded apps to video chat over a cellular connection for customers with Mobile Share or tiered data plans, adding that Apple, BlackBerry and Samsung have taken advantage of this ability.
 AT&T goes on to say that it plans to enable cellular video chat for all preloaded apps, regardless of device or OS, throughout the second half of 2013.
 It expects to finish that work by the end of this year.
 AT&T's full statement: